 - signs of hepatic inflammation are present

 Often asymptomatic, although vague abdominal pain has been reported.
 Hepatomegaly has been reported in a minority of patients.
-Elevated liver enzymes (such as AST/ALT) may be present, especially with NASH.
+Elevated liver enzymes (such as AST/ALT) may be present, especially with non-alcoholic steatohepatitis.

 The role of imaging is to demonstrate fat deposition in the liver, determine if cirrhotic changes are present, and to exclude other possible diagnoses.
 For general features of fatty deposition in the liver, see diffuse hepatic steatosis.